Physics Guided Machine Learning Methods for Hydrology: Abstract

 \section{Abstract}

 Streamflow prediction is one of the key challenges in the field of hydrology due to the complex interplay between multiple non-linear physical mechanisms behind streamflow generation.
-While physically-based models are rooted in rich understanding of the physical processes, a significant performance gap still remains which can be potentially addressed by leveraging the recent advances in machine learning.
-The goal of this work is to incorporate our understanding of physical processes and constraints in hydrology into machine learning algorithms, and thus bridge the performance gap while reducing the need for large amounts of data compared to traditional data-driven approaches.
-In particular, we propose an LSTM based deep learning architecture that is coupled with SWAT (Soil and Water Assessment Tool), an hydrology model that is in wide use today.
-The key idea of the approach is to model auxiliary intermediate processes that connect weather drivers to streamflow, rather than directly mapping runoff from weather variables which is what a deep learning architecture without physical insight will do.
-The efficacy of the approach is being analyzed on several small catchments located in the South Branch of the Root River Watershed in southeast Minnesota.
-Apart from observation data on runoff, the approach also leverages a 200-year synthetic dataset generated by SWAT to improve the performance while reducing convergence time.
-In the early phases of this study, simpler versions of the physics guided deep learning architectures are being used to achieve a system understanding of the coupling of physics and machine learning.
-As more complexity is introduced into the present implementation, the framework will be able to generalize to more sophisticated cases where spatial heterogeneity is present.
+While physics based models are rooted in rich understanding of the physical processes, a significant performance gap still remains which can be potentially addressed by leveraging the recent advances in machine learning.
+The goal of this work is to incorporate our understanding of hydrological processes and constraints into machine learning algorithms to improve the predictive performance.
+Traditional ML models for this problem predict streamflow using weather drivers as input.
+However there are multiple intermediate processes that interact to generate streamflow from weather drivers.
+The key idea of the approach is to explicitly model these intermediate processes that connect weather drivers to streamflow using a multi-task learning framework.
+While our proposed approach requires data about intermediate processes during training, only weather drivers will be needed to predict the streamflow during testing phase.
+We assess the efficacy of the approach on a simulation dataset generated by the SWAT model for a catchment located in the South Branch of the Root River Watershed in southeast Minnesota.
+While the focus of this paper is on improving the performance given data from a single catchment, methodology presented here is applicable to ML-based approaches that use data from multiple catchments to improve performance of each individual catchment